elrondforwin/elrondforwin/README.md

 ## 👋  Hi!
 I'm elrondforwin.

-* A Minecraft Mod and Modpack Developer from Türkiye 🇹🇷
+* A Minecraft Mod and Modpack Developer
+* 16 Level
+* Using Windows 11, used Linux (arch btw)

 ### Contacts
 * Discord: elrondforwin